The Department has various reporting requirements, including the:

 Reporting of grants

-The department acknowledges the requirement to publish, on it's website, information on it's individual grants no later than seven working days after the funding agreement for the grant is signed by both parties.
-The document was last updated 08 May 2013.
+The department acknowledges the requirement to publish, on its website, information on its individual grants no later than seven working days after the funding agreement for the grant is signed by both parties.
+The document was last updated 27 November 2013.
 Funding agreements include contracts, deeds, letters of offer or any other instrument used to detail the terms and conditions of the grant.

 Consultants continued to provide specialised skills not available in the Department and where staff or other in-house resources are limited.